Art & Design

 The Towada Art Center opened in 2008 and is the focus of Towada City's initiative to revitalize itself through art.
 The concept is to experience artworks that blend in with the surrounding cityscape and nature.

 - Exhibits outside the museum blending with the surrounding city

 - The strikingly modern architecture of the museum building

 How to Get There

 Towada is in the foothills of the Hakkoda Mountains, and includes the Aomori side of Lake Towada .
-There are no trains in the Towada area, but JR operates buses every one to two hours from Shichinohe-Towada.
-Around half of the buses go directly to the museum, while the other half go to the city center, which is around a 10-minute walk to Towada Art Center.
+There are no trains in the Towada area, but the Towada Kanko Electric Railway operates buses every one to two hours from Shichinohe-Towada.
+Around half of the buses go directly to the Towada Art Center, while the other half go to the city center, which is around a 10-minute walk to the museum.